Shopify/hydrogen-v1/packages/hydrogen/src/components/ProductProvider/docs/fragment.md

 ## GraphQL fragment

-The following GraphQL fragment is available for your GraphQL queries using `ProductProviderFragment` or `ProductProvider.Fragment`.
+The following GraphQL fragment is available for your GraphQL queries using `ProductProviderFragment` from `@shopify/hydrogen/fragments`.
 Using this fragment in your queries ensures that you have all the data necessary for using the `ProductProvider`.

 ```graphql
 fragment ProductProviderFragment on Product {